knowledgetranslation/process/how_to_make_a_quality_website.md

 :	“A scripting language or script language is a programming language that supports scripts, programs written for a special run-time environment that can interpret (rather than compile) and automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
 Environments that can be automated through scripting include software applications, web pages within a web browser, the shells of operating systems (OS), and embedded systems.
 A scripting language can be viewed as a domain-specific language for a particular environment; in the case of scripting an application, this is also known as an extension language.
 Scripting languages are also sometimes referred to as very high-level programming languages, as they operate at a high level of abstraction, or as control languages, particularly for job control languages on mainframes.” —[Wikipedia](http://en.wikipedia.org/wiki/Script_(computing))

 search engine optimization
 :	“Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine’s ‘natural’ or un-paid (‘organic’) search results.
-In general, the earlier (or higher ranked on the search results page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engine's users.
+In general, the earlier (or higher ranked on the search results page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engine’s users.
 SEO may target different kinds of search, including image search, local search, video search, academic search, news search and industry-specific vertical search engines.

 	“As an Internet marketing strategy, SEO considers how search engines work, what people search for, the actual search terms or keywords typed into search engines and which search engines are preferred by their targeted audience.
 Optimizing a website may involve editing its content, HTML and associated coding to both increase its relevance to specific keywords and to remove barriers to the indexing activities of search engines.
 Promoting a site to increase the number of backlinks, or inbound links, is another SEO tactic.” —[Wikipedia](http://en.wikipedia.org/wiki/Search_engine_optimization)

 security certificate
 :	“In cryptography, a public key certificate (also known as a digital certificate or identity certificate) is an electronic document used to prove ownership of a public key.
-The certificate includes information about the key, information about its owner's identity, and the digital signature of an entity that has verified the certificate’s contents are correct.
+The certificate includes information about the key, information about its owner’s identity, and the digital signature of an entity that has verified the certificate’s contents are correct.
 If the signature is valid, and the person examining the certificate trusts the signer, then they know they can use that key to communicate with its owner.

 	“In a typical public-key infrastructure (PKI) scheme, the signer is a certificate authority (CA), usually a company such as VeriSign which charges customers to issue certificates for them.
 In a web of trust scheme, the signer is either the key’s owner (a self-signed certificate) or other users (‘endorsements’) who the person examining the certificate might know and trust.